List of Game of the Year awards (board games): Origin Awards

 The Origins Awards are American awards for outstanding work in the game industry.
-They are presented by the Academy of Adventure Gaming Arts and Design at the Origins Game Fair on an annual basis for the previous year, so (for example) the 1979 awards were given at the 1980 Origins.
-The categories for the Origins award can vary from year to year, and there is not a "Game of the Year" per se.
+They are presented by the Academy of Adventure Gaming Arts and Design at the Origins Game Fair on an annual basis for the previous year; for example, the 1979 awards were given at the 1980 Origins.
+Categories for the Origins award can vary from year to year, and there is not a "Game of the Year" per se.

 The Origins Award is commonly referred to as a Calliope, as the statuette is in the likeness of the muse of the same name.
-Academy members frequently shorten this name to "Callie."
+Academy members frequently shorten this name to "Callie".

 Premio JdA

-Game of the year in Spain, PRemio al Juego de mesa del año (Premio JdA), by an independent (of the game industry) jury.
+This award is for Game of the Year in Spain, "Premio al Juego de mesa del año" (Premio JdA), by an independent jury of game industry representatives.

 Spiel des Jahres

-These are winners of Spiel des Jahres, the German board game award.
+These games are winners of the Spiel des Jahres, a German board game award widely considered the most prestigious in the industry.

 Kennerspiel des Jahres

 These are winners of Kennerspiel des Jahres, an expansion of the German Spiel des Jahres board game award starting in 2011.
 It translates to "connoisseur/expert game of the year" and is meant for more experienced gamers.